dmillett/clash/README.md

-; Incrementers can extract information and update cumulative results ; Count or total specific pieces of data per 'solution' ; Use a vector instead of a list for r/fold parallelism (count-with solutions predicates)
+; Incrementers can extract information and update cumulative results ; Count or total specific pieces of data per 'solution' ; Use a vector instead of a list for r/fold parallelism (count-with solutions predicate)
-(count-with solutions predicates initial_count incrementer) (p-count-with solutions predicates)
+(count-with solutions predicate :incrf + :initv 10 :plevel 1)

 ; Build a result set with via filters, etc for each 'solution' ; Use a vector instead of a list for r/fold parallelism